rane-chinmayi/Real-Estate-Analysis-Price-Forecasting/README.md

 Our initial analysis started by scraping data for sold Stillwater houses.
 There are two ways of to scrape data from Zillow.
 One is to use Zillow API which fetches data on the basis of house ID and

 the other is to scrape the data.
-The API can only be used if you have a house ID, so we implemented our scripts in such a way that it does two jobs.
+The API can only be used if you have a house ID, so I implemented our scripts in such a way that it does two jobs.

 * Write a script to fetch the list of houses for a particular search query, for example.
-We searched for Stillwater, so it gives a list of all houses for the Stillwater location.
+I searched for Stillwater, so it gives a list of all houses for the Stillwater location.

 * Once we have the list of houses, write a script that fetches the house id from that list and passes it to the API for additional details.

 __Scraping Zillow:__ The best way to pull data was from the search page that gives us the list of at least 40 houses along with a pagination view that goes to 20 pages.

 As Zillow does not allow a web driver to scrape its pages it barred us from scraping the page using traditional CSS and Xpath selectors.
-To resolve this issue, we used the Python request module and JSON loads to pull the data from the page.
-With this approach, we were able to fetch data in JSON format and convert it to a CSV file.
-We got a bunch of unnecessary parameters which was not required but our script worked, and we got our first set of data.
+To resolve this issue, I used the Python request module and JSON loads to pull the data from the page.
+With this approach, I was able to fetch data in JSON format and convert it to a CSV file.
+I got a bunch of unnecessary parameters which was not required but our script worked, and got our first set of data.

 Our first set of data had more than 15 attributes, and the majority of them were not part of our analysis.
 Few of the important fields for our analysis includes: